 Go Shopping at the Turkish Bazars

 Besides eating amazing food and shopping for good quality items (the main specialties of every modern Turkish city), you can visit the night market of Selcuk to see interesting displays of daily life and interaction.
 Selcuk’s markets might not be as big as the Grand Bazaar of Istanbul but it sure does its job!

 Also, you can travel to the nearby town of Şirince (6km, 4 miles) by dolmus and enjoy the Turkish wine that is characteristic of the region.
 Another site of interest is the Selcuk Museum where you will find some of the statues excavated at Ephesus and at the Temple of Artemis.

 The city of Selcuk is located 100 km (62 miles) away from Izmir and 3 km (about 2 miles) from Ephesus, making it a perfect home base for exploring the ancient archeological site as well as the other three unique ones found within Selçuk itself.

 The Temple of Artemis (one of the original 7 Wonders of the Ancient World), the ruins of the Basilica of St. John and the Byzantine Castle of Ayasuluk.

 The best part?
 You can easily visit the three of them on the same day on foot since they are quite close to each other.

 Accommodation in Selcuk is quite diverse and the city is so small that you’ll always be close to the main cultural attractions no matter where you stay.

 Have you ever been to Selcuk?
 Would you like to?
-Were you impressed by Ephesus?
-Share your thoughts and let me know what you think!
+What were some of your favorite things to do and see in Selcuk?
+Share your thoughts and let me know what you think.